Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/auto-merge-for-existing-tenants.md

 - This step downloads the temporary files, performs a comparison, and validates the changes to ensure they can be safely auto-merged.

-These status checks are crucial in maintaining the quality and stability of our system by preventing unverified changes from being merged.